ELIGIBILITY

 The benefits for scholars are numerous: having a persistent ID for applicants and fellows could be helpful to scholars whose scholarly record is attributed differently over time (due to differences between Roman and non-Roman characters or because a scholar’s name changes as a result of marriage, divorce, or transitions in gender identification).
 Faculty with adjunct or other contract employment also benefit from having a persistent and non-institutionally based identity, since institutions do not follow any standard record-keeping on their public websites.

 In future years, we hope to integrate more of an applicant’s ORCID record data into the application process, saving them time and effort.
-For now, we believe that simply requiring ORCID registration is a great first step.
+For now, we believe that simply encouraging ORCID registration is a great first step.

 While it only takes a minute to sign up for an account, we advise applicants for ACLS fellowships and grants to register with ORCID before beginning their online applications.